Watch our video to see why our specialists love Tanzania and Zanzibar...

 WHALE SHARK (Rhincodon typus)

 Whale sharks are slow-moving filter feeding sharks that are harmless to humans.
-They are the largest existing species of fish, and have been known to reach a length of over 12m and weigh more than 20 tonnes.
-Whale sharks take part in a complex annual migration.
-Found off the coast of Mafia Island from November to March.
+They are the largest existing species of fish, and have been known to reach a length of over 12 metres and weigh more than 20 tonnes.
+Whale sharks take part in a complex annual migration and can be found off the coast of Mafia Island from November to March.
 Interesting fact: whale sharks have a lifespan of around 70–100 years.

 HUMPBACK WHALE (Megaptera novaeangliae)